 Mihai Viteazul National College, Secondary education institution at Pache Protopopescu Boulevard, Bucharest, Romania.

-Mihai Viteazul National College is a secondary school situated on Pache Protopopescu Boulevard in Bucharest, featuring a main building with distinctive cross-shaped windows.
-The campus includes a former chapel that was converted into a gymnasium for student activities.
+Mihai Viteazul National College is a secondary school on Pache Protopopescu Boulevard in Bucharest, with a main building known for its cross-shaped windows.
+The grounds also include a former chapel that was converted into a gymnasium used for student activities.

 The community of curious travelers